Adana: Districts

 The City of Adana consists of the urban areas of the four metropolitan districts; Seyhan, Yüreğir, Çukurova and Sarıçam.
-Seyhan district is fully within the city limits whereas the Yüreğir, Çukurova and Sarıçam districts have rural areas outside the city.

-Seyhan district, west of the Seyhan River, is the city's cultural and business centre.
-The D-400 state road (also called Turhan Cemal Beriker Boulevard within the city limits) divides the district into north and south.
-Seyhan north of the D-400 is the most economically developed part of the city.
-Hotels, cultural centres, commercial and public buildings line the D-400.
-The Old Town to the south of the D-400 is the shopping district with a mixture of traditional and modern shops.
-South of the old town is a low-income residential area.

 Çukurova district is a modern residential district that lies north of Seyhan district and south of the Seyhan Reservoir.
 It was planned in the mid-1980s to direct the urban sprawl towards land north of the city.
 Called New Adana, the project consisted of 200,000 homes including villas along the lake shore and high-rise apartment blocks along the wide, newly opened boulevards of Turgut Özal, Süleyman Demirel and Kenan Evren.

 Yüreğir district, east of the river, consists mainly of large-scale industry and low-income residential areas.
 With the construction of new bridges over the river and the extension of the metro line, Yüreğir became increasingly important, with the Adana Court of Justice re-locating to the district and a 47.5-hectare health campus planned for the Kazım Karabekir neighbourhood.
 An extensive urban redevelopment plan will also convert the Sinanpaşa, Yavuzlar, Köprülü and Kışla neighbourhoods into modern residential areas.

-The district of Sarıçam lies north and east of Yüreğir and consists of former municipalities that were amalgamated into the City of Adana in 2008.
-Some of the city's larger institutions are in Sarıçam such as Çukurova University, the İncirlik Air Base and the Organised Industrial Region.